Radiation Reaction effects on Coherent Emission in Relativistic Magnetized Shocks

-The RR effect-induced modifications in particle motion have substantially reshaped the shock structure.
+The RR effect-induced modifications substantially reshape the shock structure.
 The coherent gyration at the shock front generates localized density peaks along the $x$-axis.
-Unlike the no-RR scenario, which typically exhibits only one or two density peaks at the shock front, the RR-mediated shock front clearly shows several peaks resulting from the increased gyration cycles.
-The inter-peak density cavities are progressively narrower correspondingly, as compared between Fig. 2(a) and (b).
+Unlike the no-RR scenario, which typically exhibits only one or two density peaks at the shock front, the RR-mediated shock front shows multiple peaks resulting from the increased gyration cycles.
+The inter-peak density cavities are narrower, as compared between Fig. 2(a) and (b).
 As a result, the coherent radiation spectrum is drastically changed by the RR effect.
-The spectral distributions of $|\delta B_{z} |^2/B_{0}^{2}$ ahead of the shock are compared in Fig. 2(e) and (f).
-By correlating the changes with the momentum trajectory of the particle cyclotron shown in Fig. 2(c) and (d), the key spectral features of RR-mediated shock radiation can be summarized as follows:
+The spectral distributions of $|\delta B_{z} |^2/B_{0}^{2}$ ahead of the shock are compared in Fig. 3(a) and (b).
+By correlating the changes with the $\gamma\beta_x-\gamma\beta_y$ trajectory of the particle cyclotron shown in Fig. 2(c) and (d), the key spectral features of RR-mediated shock radiation can be summarized as follows: